 3. Flexibility in work:

 A serger machine usually offers a flexible stitch.
 It predominantly uses 3-5 cones of thread to accomplish the process smoothly and accurately.
-Moreover, it includes a sharp knife to cut extra seam allowance and stitches to increase the flexibility in work.
+Moreover, it includes a sharp knife to cut extra seam allowance and stitches to increase flexibility in work.

 A sewing machine comes with a single bobbin to sew multiple layers of fabrics.
 It can create a stitch through a thread to form a seam.
 As a result, it seems not less flexible than a serger during the sewing session.